SaniaAnsari/SQL-Learning/README.md

 # 📘 SQL Learning Journey

- 📌 This repository is created for **learning and practice purposes**.
- All content here is part of my **SQL learning journey**.

----

 ## 📌 Introduction

 SQL (Structured Query Language) is used to **store, retrieve, manipulate, and manage data** in relational databases.
-This repository covers SQL concepts **step-by-step**, from fundamentals to advanced topics, with **examples and practice ideas**.
+This repository is created for
+**learning and practice purposes**.
+ All content here is part of my
+**SQL learning **.

 ---